Corporate Culture Integration Workshop

 1 Facilitator – 30 People maximum

 All our course modules can also be delivered as online, live courses.
 Please do get in touch to learn more

-This corporate culture integration workshop is designed to improve collaboration and accelerate cultural integration process after a merger or acquisition.
+This corporate culture integration workshop is designed to improve collaboration and accelerate the cultural integration process after a merger or acquisition.
 The typical scenarios can be but are not limited to:

 - Two newly merged companies who need to accelerate operational momentum fast.

 - To integrate an acquired company, make sure that there is a common understanding of goals and objectives.

 - Improve collaboration with subsidiaries.